-Just a short, 5 minute walk from the river boat dock is the Schokoladenmuseum.
-It’s the oddly-shaped metal colored building that overlooks the harbor.
 There are three delightful components in the museum; the chocolate museum itself which features a history of chocolate and antique chocolate-making related equipment, a chocolate bakery and beverage restaurant and of course, a huge retail shop with chocolate for sale from all over the world.

 The Fragrance Museum

 Just across from where the river ships dock in the old town, is the Fragrance Museum.
-It’s located in the building where in 1709, John Farina (actually an Italian-turned-German, named Giovanni Maria Farina) created Eau de Cologne, a fragrance he named for his beloved city.
-I can almost guarantee that you’ll buy a bottle of the citrus-y and aromatic 1709 Original Eau de Cologne.
+Itโs located in the building where in 1709, John Farina (actually an Italian-turned-German, named Giovanni Maria Farina) created Eau de Cologne, a fragrance he named for his beloved city.
+I can almost guarantee that youโll buy a bottle of the citrus-y and aromatic 1709 Original Eau de Cologne.

 Wallraf-Richartz Museum